Quarterly Review of Literature: History

 Poets Theodore Weiss and Warren Carrier published the first issue of the Review, Volume 1, Issue 1, while teaching at the University of North Carolina at Chapel Hill in the Fall 1943 (December 17, 1943).
 Renée Weiss, who married Theodore in 1940, replaced Carrier the following year.
 Renée, like Theodore, had grown up in Allentown, Pennsylvania.
 The Review followed Theodore Weiss throughout his teaching career, moving to Yale in 1966, Bard College in 1948, and Princeton in 1966.
 From 1944 to 1999, as a team, Theodore Weiss handled the poems and Renee Weiss handled prose and business.

-Entire issues of the Review had been devoted to poetry, or to a neglected writer, or to foreign writers who had not been translated in this country.
-The Review published articles of Kafka never before translated.
+Entire issues of the Review had been devoted to poetry, or a neglected writer, or foreign writers who had not been translated in this country.
+The Review published articles by Kafka that had never before been translated.
 Prior to 1985, two of the four quarterly issues were devoted to prose and two issues to poetry.
 But because the Weisses worried about poets, they decided to publish only poetry.

 The final Volumes, Nos.
 37 and 38, were published in 1999.
 The publication archives, including manuscripts and correspondence, are held at the Princeton University Library.